 Draft the Relevant Documents

 Work with an elder law attorney to draft all the documents you need.
-Besides naming agents, it can be helpful for your loved one to write out their advance directives, or instructions on how they want their future healthcare decisions to be carried out.
+Besides naming agents, it can be helpful for your loved one to write out their advance directives, or instructions on how they want their future healthcare decisions to be carried out, including their preferences regarding life sustaining treatment.
 This includes treatment options they are or are not willing to consider, as well as their desired end-of-life care.

 Sign the Documents